Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 The TSC clinic held every month and is jointly run by a Neurodevelopmental Paediatrician with expertise in Neurodisability, Paediatric Neurologist, Paediatric Nephrologist, Clinical Psychologist and Physician Associate; who is care coordinator for TSC service.

 Young people around 18 years of age get transition from the paediatric TSC clinic to adult TSC clinic.

-Paediatric referrals (up to their 16th) can be made to Dr Bassi, Consultant in Paediatric Neurodisability, Alder Hey in the Park Children’s NHS Foundation Trust, Eaton Road, Liverpool.
+Paediatric referrals (up to their 16th) can be made to Dr Bassi, Consultant in Paediatric Neurodisability, Alder Hey Children’s NHS Foundation Trust, Eaton Road, Liverpool.
 L12 2AP

-Referral can be made by using online referral form via the link provided in Contacts and Link below.
-Referral can be made online, or the form can be downloaded, printed out, and sent to TSC team, Alder Hey Hospital
+Referral can be made by using referral form via the link provided in Contacts and Links below.
+Referral form can be sent to TSC team, Alder Hey Hospital.

 Dr Bassi is a consultant neurodevelopmental paediatrician and lead in neurodisability.
 She has a specific expertise and interest in neurodevelopmental problems seen in children and young people with TSC and leads this service at Alder Hey.
 She undertakes research into neurodevelopmental outcomes in infants with TSC.

 Dr Israni is a Consultant Paediatric Neurologist at Alder Hey Children’s Hospital.
 He has a keen interest in neurogenetic conditions.
 He has particular interest in Tuberous Sclerosis related epilepsy, Tuberous sclerosis related structural brain lesions and Tuberous Sclerosis associated neuropsychiatric disorders (TAND).
 He has good experience of working with children with Tuberous Sclerosis with complex neurological problems.